rgreinho/modular-bna/README.md

 #### Duration marker: T-shirt sizes

-The BNA runs were measured on our test machine, and categorized per their durations as follow:
+The test runs were measured on our test machine, and categorized per their durations as follow:

 - XS: runs under 5 min
 - S: runs under 15 min
 - M: runs under 60 min
-- L: runs under 360 min (1/4 day)
+- L: runs under 180 min (1/8 day)
-- XL: runs under 720 min (1/2 day)
+- XL: runs under 360 min (1/4 day)
-- XXL: runs under 1440 min (1 day)
+- XXL: runs under 720 min (1/2 day)

 Since a full test is composed of 2 BNA runs, a test run takes about twice as long as a running a BNA analysis.